• Skip to primary navigation

 Some avocado fans recommend placing a piece of plastic wrap smoothed over the top to reduce oxidation, but it still happens.
 If it gets brown on top, scrape off the brown and stir.
 It still tastes good.
 A little fresh lime juice is good too.

-The market is filled with gadgets to help keep avocados, guacamole and avocado dip fresh, like this one and this one.
-I am currently testing both.
+The market is filled with gadgets to keep guacamole and avocado dip fresh, like this one.
 If you try something that works, please leave me a comment.
+I've tried a few with no success.

 What's the difference between guacamole and avocado dip?